|

-Medical Suffixes is a section of Suffix Prefix Dictionary, the most comprehensive online dictionary of biological and medical suffixes and prefixes.
-The suffix lists accessed from the links below provide definitions, examples, and etymologies for a wide variety of suffixes used in biology and medicine.
+This dictionary is a section of Suffix Prefix Dictionary, one of the most comprehensive online dictionaries of biological and medical suffixes and prefixes.
+The suffix lists accessed from the links above provide definitions, examples, and etymologies for a wide variety of suffixes used in biology and medicine.
 Many of the examples are cross-linked to their definitions in the biology dictionary on this website.
-To find the meaning of a suffix, click on its first letter below (you can also search the suffix dictionary from the Suffix Dictionary Search Page).
+To find the meaning of a suffix, click on its first letter in the table (you can, of course, also search the suffix dictionary by clicking on the link "Search for a suffix >>").
+Many of the more common biomedical suffixes are listed below (with links to their definitions).

 In general, the suffixes used in constructing scientific terminology and med terms are either of Latin or Greek derivation.
 In constructing these terms, nearly always, a Latin prefix goes with a Latin suffix, and a Greek prefix goes with a Greek suffix.